Seeed-Studio/wiki-documents/docs/Seeeduino-XIAO.md

 - Use tweezers or short lines to short the RST pins **only once**
 - The orange LED lights flicker on and light up.

+Please note: The behavior of the built-in LED is reversed to the one on an Arduino.
+On the Seeeduino Xiao, the pin has to be pulled low, whereas on other micro-controllers it has to be pulled high.

 ### **Interrupt**